huggingface/blog/how-to-generate.md

     Output:
     ----------------------------------------------------------------------------------------------------
     I enjoy walking with my cute dog, but I'm not sure if I'll ever be able to walk with him again.

     I'm not sure if I'll ever be able to walk with him again.
-I'm not sure if I'll
+I'm not sure

 </div>

 While the result is arguably more fluent, the output still includes repetitions of the same word sequences.
 A simple remedy is to introduce *n-grams* (*a.k.a* word sequences of n words) penalties as introduced by [Paulus et al.
 (2017)](https://arxiv.org/abs/1705.04304) and [Klein et al.